andif888/azure-bootstrap/README.md

 Make sure you have an azure service principal account.
 To create one you can use to following command in the azure command line tool.
 Replace your-azure-subscription-id with your real Scription ID.
 Feel free to also adjust the value of the `--name` attribute.\
 Otherwise you can configure a service principal using the Azure Portal.
 Make sure it has `Contributor` role in your Azure subscription.
+If your service principal is later used in other repositories and needs to be able to assign **RBAC roles** to Azure resources then it needs the `Owner` role instead of `Contributor`.

 ```bash
 # Login